serge83340/Speed-Limit-Sign-Detection-Python-OpenCV/README.md

 My high school open-source project uses for learning Python and OpenCV

 ## How does it work?
 First, the program needs to input an image or a video. it was converted to grayscale for finding edges by ``` cv2.cvtColor() ``` function.
 Then, the program will detect shapes by exact contours (In this part you can custom contours as well.).
 At the same time, it will also detect text on a shape by Google Tesseract OCR.
 If they are in condition.
-Finally, the program will print the output by replacing a detection message into a resulting image or video.
+Finally, the program will print the output by replacing a detection message into a result

 ## Getting Started
 ### Installing